Victorien Sardou: Career

 At the same time, he was trying to make headway in the literary world.
-His talents had been encouraged by an old bas-bleu, Mme de Bawl, who had published novels and enjoyed some reputation in the days of the Restoration, but she could do little for her protégé.
+His talents had been encouraged by an old bas-bleu, Mme de Bawr, who had published novels and enjoyed some reputation in the days of the Restoration, but she could do little for her protégé.
 Victorien Sardou made efforts to attract the attention of Mlle Rachel, and to win her support by submitting to her a drama, La Reine Ulfra, founded on an old Swedish chronicle.
 A play of his, La Taverne des étudiants, was produced at the Odéon on 1 April 1854, but met a stormy reception, owing to a rumour that the débutant had been instructed and commissioned by the government to insult the students.
 La Taverne was withdrawn after five nights.
 Another drama by Sardou, Bernard Palissy, was accepted at the same theatre, but the arrangement was cancelled in consequence of a change in the management.
 A Canadian play, Fleur de Liane, would have been produced at the Ambigu but for the death of the manager.
 Le Bossu, which he wrote for Charles Albert Fechter, did not satisfy the actor; and when the play was successfully produced, the nominal authorship, by some unfortunate arrangement, had been transferred to other men.
 Sardou submitted to Adolphe Lemoine, manager of the Gymnase, a play entitled Paris à l'envers, which contained the love scene, afterwards so famous, in Nos Intimes.
 Lemoine thought fit to consult Eugène Scribe, who was revolted by the scene in question.

 In 1857, Sardou felt the pangs of actual want, and his misfortunes culminated in an attack of typhoid fever.
 He was living in poverty and was dying in his garret, surrounded by his rejected manuscripts.
 A lady who was living in the same house unexpectedly came to his assistance.
 Her name was Mlle de Brécourt.
 She had theatrical connections and was a special favourite of Mlle Déjazet.
 She nursed him, cured him, and, when he was well again, introduced him to her friend.
 Déjazet had just established the theatre named after her, and every show after La Taverne was put on at this theatre.
 Fortune began to smile on the author.

 It is true that Candide, the first play he wrote for Mlle Déjazet, was stopped by the censor, but Les Premières Armes de Figaro, Monsieur Garat, and Les Prés Saint Gervais, produced almost in succession, had a splendid run.
 Garat and Gervais were done at Theatre des Varlétés and in English at Criterion Theatre in London.
 Les Pattes de mouche (1860, afterwards anglicized as A Scrap of Paper) obtained a similar success at the Gymnase.